lbijeau/gemini-training/docs/exercises/01-basic-usage/README.md

     Example prompt idea (adjust as needed for actual Gemini CLI syntax):
     ```bash
-    gemini refactor --file practice/rectangle_calculator.py "Refactor this Python script to use functions for calculating area and perimeter, passing length and width as arguments, and include a main execution block.
+    gemini refactor --file practice/rectangle_calculator.py --prompt "Refactor this Python script to use functions for calculating area and perimeter, passing length and width as arguments, and include a main execution block.
 The functions should be named calculate_area and calculate_perimeter."
     ```

 3.  **Review Gemini's output:**